2026-05-25 21:07:58 | EST

-Tesla FSD China Rollout - revenue momentum, earnings growth, and future outlook.
+Tesla FSD China Rollout - part of real-time market coverage tracking financial trends and investor behavior.
 Tesla has released its "Full Self-Driving (Supervised)" capabilities in China, the company confirmed via an X post on Thursday, ending years of delays in one of its largest markets.
 The feature arrives as domestic electric vehicle rivals, including BYD and Xpeng, continue to advance their own autonomous driving technologies.

 Live News